cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

   - Kubernetes also allows <font color=red> imperative configuration </font>
     - issue commands to change the system state.
     - But administering Kubernetes as scale imperatively, will be a big missed opportunity.
-  - <font color=blue> One of the primary strengths of Kubernetes is its ability to automatically keep a system in a state that declare </font>
+  - <font color=LightSlateBlue> One of the primary strengths of Kubernetes is its ability to automatically keep a system in a state that declare </font>
     - Experienced Kubernetes administrators use imperative configuration
       - only for quick temporary fixes
       - and as a tool in building a declarative configuration.